The assessments offered are below. Scroll down for more information about each.

 Neuropsychological tests identify concerns related to brain functioning.
 Damage to the brain can cause problems with organization, attention, memory, visual acuity, etc. Neuropsychological tests are most often requested when a person has experienced head trauma from a car accident or physical assault.
 It is also commonly requested when an elderly family member is suspected of developing dementia.
 When combined with personality tests, it can be useful in differentiating "true dementia" from depression (which appears the same in the elderly population).

 Personality tests identify a person's characteristics, temperament, and proclivities.
 These tests also identify when the person is distressed, emotionally dysregulated, or is experiencing mental health symptoms.
 Personality tests are often requested when the person is not able to live a prosocial life.
 Some examples are when the person is not able to sustain healthy relationships with friends, romantic partners, and family members; the person is not able to maintain employment; or the person is not able remain out of jail or prison.
-The old saying "If you keep doing the same thing, you will keep getting what you got" applies here.
-Personality testing is useful in that it can help the person gain insight into their core attributes that cause them to experience the same problems.
+Personality testing is useful in that it can help the person gain insight into their core attributes that cause them to experience the same types of problems over and over again.
 Personality tests also highlight depression, anxiety, anger, mania, hallucinations and other mental health symptoms.
 Maintenance of these symptoms help many professionals sustain their careers as extraordinary engineers, musicians, business investors, etc.

 Projective tests also identify personality and mental health symptoms, but are ambiguous.
 The "Inkblot Test" is a projective test.
 These tests are particularly useful with children who are not always able or willing to articulate the source of their pain.
 The tests can include drawings and storytelling.